TuomoKu/SPX-GC/README.md

 ----
 # Installation <a id="install"></a>

-SPX-GC can be installed using a **ready-to-go binary package** which includes all required software components.
-Developers can alternatively get the full source code and run SPX-GC with `npm scripts`, see section [install source code](#npminstall).
+SPX can be installed using a **ready-to-go binary package** which includes all required software components.
+Developers can alternatively get the full source code and run SPX with `npm scripts`, see section [install source code](#npminstall).

 >Source is updated more frequently than binary packages.
 See [package.json](package.json) file for current version.